zilserey/solidity_contracts/README.md

-A collection of slidity smart contracts written be me
+A collection of slidity smart contracts written by me